-When coronavirus first struck and turned the travel world upside down last year, there was a silver lining for the few travelers still flying: Planes were nearly empty.
+When COVID-19 first struck and turned the travel world upside down last year, there was a silver lining for the few travelers still flying: Planes were nearly empty.
 Sights like this American Airlines flight from Phoenix (PHX) to Minneapolis-St. Paul (MSP) in April 2020 were commonplace for months.
 On a plane with nearly 130 seats, there were just 10 passengers.

-Just what you find onboard will vary based on what airline you fly, your route, as well as when you travel.
-Tuesdays, Wednesdays, and Saturdays always see fewer travelers, while Sundays, Mondays, and Fridays are typically the busiest.
+This doesn't mean your next flight will be jam-packed.
+Just what you will find onboard will vary based on your route as well as when you travel: Tuesdays, Wednesdays and Saturdays always see far fewer travelers, while Sundays, Mondays and Fridays are typically the busiest.